RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 Smoking Room

 The smoking room is reached by a vestibule from the music room and an entrance from the open-air promenade on the boat deck.
-It is 52ft. long and 50ft. wide, with a height of 11ft.
-9in.
-The period selected for the decoration of this room is fifteenth century, Italian, in walnut, the same as the grand entrances.
+It is 52 feet long, 50 feet wide, and 11 feet 9 inches high.
+The period selected for the decoration of this room is the fifteenth century, Italian, in walnut, the same as the grand entrances.

-In carving, however, the smoking room is much richer, and it is relieved round all the panels with an inlaid border of sycamore.
+However, the smoking room is much richer in carving.
+It is relieved around all the panels with an inlaid border of sycamore.
 An interesting feature is a jube extending the length of the room and divided into recesses with divans and card tables.

 Two recesses at one end of the room, fitted with writing tables, give the users perfect seclusion.
-The windows in the recesses are unusually large for ship work and are treated with semi-circular arches, giving them the appearance of a house shore’s windows.
+The windows in the recesses are huge for ship work.
+They are treated with semi-circular arches, giving them the appearance of a house’s windows.
 The chimneypiece at the forward end of the room is a magnificent piece of work.

 First Class Smoking Room, Looking Aft, on the RMS Mauretania, 1907.

-It is surmounted by a carved wood hood and has been modeled and carved from a fine example of Della Robbia in the South Kensington Museum.
+It is surmounted by a carved wood hood, modeled and carved from a fine example of Della Robbia in the South Kensington Museum.
 The fireplace sides are lined with massive slabs of Verte Campan marble, and the basket grates and firedogs are reproduced from the originals at the Palazzo Varesi.

-A frieze of plaster-work also runs round immediately above the carved cornice and embraces a picture at each extreme end of the room, one representing " Old New York " and the other "Old Liverpool."
-The roof, together with the plaster-work, is all finished in vellum color.
+A frieze of plasterwork also runs around immediately above the carved cornice and embraces a picture at each extreme end of the room, one representing " Old New York " and the other "Old Liverpool."
+The roof, together with the plasterwork, is all finished in vellum color.

 A View of the Verandah Café on the RMS Mauretania, 1907.